How to Survive Your Gluten-free School Lunch

 Prepared and Pre-planned

-The benefits of taking your own gluten-free lunch to school, or work for that matter, far outway not doing so.
+The benefits of taking your own gluten-free lunch to school, or work for that matter, far outweigh not doing so.
 And, with a little practice, you can get it done in a manner that soon becomes a habit in your home.

 Food allergies are a big challenge to overcome for purchasing lunch at school.
 Check with your school to see what regulations are in place for your child to eat safely, especially if you plan on purchasing anything prepared in school.

-No offense to the school cafeteria, my children have always brought their own gluten-free lunch to school.
+No offense to the school cafeteria, my children have always brought their own lunch to school.
 With their food allergies, this is our way to keep everyone safe and healthy.

 When you are in charge of what you’re eating, you know what’s in your food and how it’s prepared.
 The school may serve gluten-free options, but cross-contamination may still be an issue.